The Top 10 Activities Logged in the Nutrisystem App

 And the best news?
 You already have a tool that can supercharge your success in nailing that weekly 150—your phone!

-By using the free NuMi tracking app, you can not only track your Nutrisystem meals to ensure you’re staying on plan and maximizing your results, but you can also easily track your activity!
+By using the Nutrisystem app, you can not only track your Nutrisystem meals to ensure you’re staying on plan and maximizing your results, but you can also easily track your activity!
 Tick off the hours as you work your ticker and increase your cardiovascular and muscular health and strength.

 The 7 Best Exercises for Weight Loss